November 20, 2024 – second largest eruption starts!

 August 22, 2024 – a NEW eruption has started

-this eruption is mainly limited to two areas north of Stóra-Skógafell and has already seen a significant slow down of seismic activity and ground deformation.
+This eruption is mainly limited to two areas north of Stóra-Skógafell and has already seen a significant slow down of seismic activity and ground deformation.
 Below is the most recent Hazard Assessment issued by the Icelandic Met Office

 June 22, 2024 – The eruption has ended